lakshmankumar12/nixPowerToolNotes/misc_tools.md

 # the above wont be json output.
 So to wrap the result into a [], you do:
 cat input.json | jq '[ .[].key1 ]'

+# if you want only some keys from an array of dicts.
+# this is call object contruction
+cat input.json | jq '.states[] | {type, newname: .value.TimeMs}'

 #if you have dict of dicts and want just one element from inner dict
 # {"level1key1" : { "level2key1" : "value1" }} ..
 ##  returns {"level1key1" : "value1", ...}